 - Conduct research – This step is very important yet is overlooked by many businesses.
 You need to research the competition, non-competitive businesses within the industry, and your own website to make sure that your current content efforts will be unique or are at least improving on previous content.
 Remember to focus on the user and his or her needs, not just the business goals, when doing research.

-- Determine best approach – Ideally you are creating content for a variety of user personas along different stages of the sales funnel.
+- Determine the best approach – Ideally you are creating content for a variety of user personas along different stages of the sales funnel.
 What is the best approach going to be in each case?
-Taylor your content to the situation.
+Tailor your content to the situation.

 - Outline formats – There are a variety of formats for content from blogs to case studies to videos.
 Review the various formats that will work best in regard to the users you are trying to reach and then select only those which perform the best.

 - Incorporate a content calendar – Content calendars are a very important part of content planning.
 It helps to know what is going to be produced when and for what purpose.
 For larger companies that produce a variety of content regularly, it is paramount that everyone is aware of what is being done.
 That way you won’t have overlap in regards to topics, content or even point of view within a topic.

 - Develop content – Finally!
 The actual creation of content takes place at the appropriate time so that it is ready for distribution on its target date.

 - Distribute content – After creation, the content still needs to be distributed properly to reach the target audience.
 This phase is equally important as development because if it never gets in front of the people it needs to be in front of, then your efforts will have been in vain.
 As part of the overall process, you should be aware of which platforms content will be distributed along with how you will notify people of the content posting.

 - Analyze results – Last but not least, time should be taken to analyze your work.
 Ideally, you had benchmark numbers set ahead of time and now you can review analytics so see if you met goals or not along with looking for areas to improve.

 The bottom line